get a quote

 Hidden House Extension Costs to Watch Out For

 When planning a house extension, most homeowners focus on the obvious costs like materials, labour, and planning fees.
-However, it’s often the hidden costs that catch people off guard, causing budgets to spiral unexpectedly.
+However, it’s often the hidden house extension costs that catch people off guard, causing budgets to spiral unexpectedly.
 Below, we’ve outlined some common hidden costs you should be aware of to avoid any nasty surprises along the way.

 • Variation Orders: Changes to the project scope during construction can lead to additional costs.
 Finalise decisions before starting to avoid surprises.